silash35/SBAI-2025-2287/README.md

-# PSE NE 2024 – 1º Seminário em Engenharia de Sistemas em Processos no Nordeste

-This repository contains all materials related to the work I presented at the **1º Seminário em Engenharia de Sistemas em Processos do Nordeste (PSE NE 2024)**, an academic and technical event focused on advancements in Process System Engineering.
-The event was held in 2024 in the city of Campina Grande, in the state of Paraíba, Brazil.
+# SBAI 2025 Article 2287

+This repository contains all materials associated with the paper _“Embarque de Rede Neural Recorrente Fenomenologicamente Informada para Controle de Nível em Tanques Esféricos”_ (Embedding of a Physics-Informed Recurrent Neural Network for Level Control in Spherical Tanks), accepted for publication at the **XVII Simpósio Brasileiro de Automação Inteligente (SBAI 2025)**.

+The paper presents the implementation of a Physics-Informed Recurrent Neural Network (PIRNN) on a low-cost microcontroller, where the PIRNN serves as a virtual analyzer in a cascade spherical tank system.
+A Proportional-Integral (PI) controller is also deployed on the microcontroller to regulate the tank levels in real time.

+This repository includes the full system implementation: the PIRNN training pipeline, the Arduino firmware, and the TankSim simulation environment.
+All necessary files and instructions are provided to fully replicate the Hardware-in-the-Loop (HIL) setup described in the article.

+The work was presented at SBAI 2025, held in São João del-Rei, Minas Gerais, Brazil.
 Please note that some parts of the code, such as comments and image generation functions, are written in Portuguese, as the visual outputs and documentation were tailored for a Portuguese-speaking audience.

 ## 📁 Folder Structure